lunaako/ecommerce-react/README.md

 $ yarn install
 ```

-### 2. Create a new firebase project
+### 2. Create a new Firebase project
-Login to your google account and create a new firebase project [here](https://console.firebase.google.com/u/0/)
+Login to your Google account and create a new Firebase project [here](https://console.firebase.google.com/u/0/)

 Create an `.env` file and add the following variables.